CasparKielwein/Aaargh/Classes.md

 * Increase Rage when you are hit
 * Increase Rage when an enemy you mark hits an ally
 * Increase Rage if Rage ends at end of your turn
-#### Focus:
-Instead of Rage gain "points" by spending an action on your turn Todo!

 ## Disciplines: